SleepNotF0und/HTTP-OK/README.md

 Just run it and you will know how to use it

 * Removes Duplicated domains automaticlly
-* Once the tool is done it creates a file named "result.txt" and saves the output in it
 * Simple and modular code making it easy to contribute.

 # You will see in Verbose